dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 dbt Explorer now offers column-level lineage (CLL) for the resources in your dbt project.
 Analytics engineers can quickly and easily gain insight into the provenance of their data products at a more granular level.
 For each column in a resource (model, source, or snapshot) in a dbt project, Explorer provides end-to-end lineage for the data in that column given how it's used.

 CLL is available to dbt Cloud Enterprise accounts that can use Explorer.
-It’s also available through the [Discovery API](/docs/dbt-cloud-apis/discovery-api).

 ## Access the column-level lineage